derekwolpert/CalmCloud/README.md

 ## Features:

-* Comprehensive **CRUD (create, read, update, delete) behavior** for **account creation**, **session managment**, **audio content distribution**, **text comments**, **content favoriting** and **user subcriptions**
+* Comprehensive **CRUD (create, read, update, delete) behavior** for **account creation**, **session management**, **audio content distribution**, **text comments**, **content favoriting** and **user subscriptions**
-* Integration with **AWS S3** for efficent storage and retrieval of **user uploaded audio and image files**
+* Integration with **AWS S3** for efficient storage and retrieval of **user uploaded audio and image files**
 * **Error handling** for character count warnings, restrictions on forbidden usernames/track titles and qualifications for valid password/email inputs
 * **Continuous audio playback** across multiple webpages
 * Customized presentation depending on whether or not a user is logged-in, and what content that user has interacted with (e.g. user profile and audio track pages appear slightly different if the current logged-in user is the *owner* of the content on the page)
-* A **polished and intutive user interface/experience** - including progress bars, user/track statistics, loading indicators, and dynamically updating favicon indicators
+* A **polished and intuitive user interface/experience** - including progress bars, user/track statistics, loading indicators, and dynamically updating favicon indicators

 ## Highlighted Features

 ### User Authentication and Session Errors

 CalmCloud features user authentication through the usage of hashed passwords.
-When a user attempts to login their inputted password is validated with the assistence of the Ruby gem ``BCrypt``.
+When a user attempts to login their inputted password is validated with the assistance of the Ruby gem ``BCrypt``.

 <p align="middle">
     <img src="./readme_images/calmcloud_session.png" width="438" />
     <img src="./readme_images/calmcloud_error.png" width="438" />
 </p>

 The code snippet below is taken from CalmCloud's ``Session Controller`` to show a portion of the login process.
-When a user is logging in they can enter either a registered username or email address as a form of idenification.
+When a user is logging in they can enter either a registered username or email address as a form of identification.
 A database query is made to find an existing account matching the user-given information.
 If an account is found the user will be logged-in.
-Otherwise an appropiate error message will be rendered.
+Otherwise an appropriate error message will be rendered.

 ```
 //...